nslee333/dev-folder/weather_app/project_notes.md

 [CurrentTasks]:
 - `Loading...` display while waiting?
 - Change the background color depending upon the time of day / weather?
-- hour forecast component clean up.
-- Make h1, h2 to be a semi-bold or light font-weight.
 -